KTH/devops-course/contributions/demo/nwessman/README.md

 ## Description

-This demo aims to show how to use DevOps practice **Chaos engineering** to conduct **Chaos testing** in a deployed environment to test the robustness of the system.
-This demo will include the set up of a simple system and then go through the steps of setting up and conducting Chaos tests on the system while explaining the benefits of the practice.
-The tool used for the chaos testing will be **Chaos Toolkit**.
+This demo shows how to use DevOps practice **Chaos engineering** to conduct **Chaos testing** in a deployed environment to test the robustness of the system.
+This demo include a simple system and its usage and then go through the steps of setting up and conducting Chaos tests on the system while explaining the benefits of the practice.
+The tool used for the chaos testing is **Chaos Toolkit**.

 ## Demo Video